-The world has been a challenging place in 2020 as the global COVID-19 pandemic threatens businesses across a range of industries.
-The impacts have been felt by manufacturers and suppliers – both in terms of operations and supply chain logistics pathways cutting down.
+The world has been a challenging place in 2020, with the global COVID-19 pandemic taking hold and threatening businesses across a range of industries.
+The pandemic's impacts have been felt by manufacturers and suppliers – both in terms of operations and supply chain logistics pathways cutting down.

-But there is still plenty of opportunity across these industries during challenging times like these.
-Here are some tips to help you not only ride the waves but come out the other side in a stronger position.
+Despite changing economic conditions, there are still plenty of opportunities across these industries during challenging times like these.
+Here are some tips to help you not only ride the wave, but come out the other side in a stronger position.

 How your business can help stop the spread of COVID-19